 Start by applying for the ‘Motorsport UK Racing Starter Pack (ARDS)‘ from Motorsport UK.
 Fill out the application and then book your test at your local track.

 Step two: Buy/Build a Race Car or Arrive and Drive with a Team

-For the more experienced drivers, the ultimate MINI CHALLENGE class is the MINI JCW.
-Often compared to a touring car, these are based on the latest generation 3 model, but unlike the previous MINI CHALLENGE cars, these are built from the ground up to be a race car.
-The new turbocharged engines are fitted with a sequential gearbox and each car is identical.
+For the more experienced drivers, the ultimate MINI CHALLENGE class is the JCW.
+Often compared to a touring car, these are based on the generation 3 model, but unlike the previous MINI CHALLENGE cars, these are built from the ground up to be a race car.
+The turbocharged engines are fitted with a sequential gearbox and each car is identical.
 This allows for very close racing.

 There are a few ways you can find a car to start racing, depending your budget and whether you would like to own the car or not.

 Option 1: Buy a used MINI and convert it into a race prepared car.
 You can do this for the Cooper.
 There are teams in the MINI CHALLENGE that can assist you with this process if required, or do it all for you if preferred.

 Option 2: Buy a newly converted car that’s been race prepared for the Cooper Class from the MINI CHALLENGE.
 Or purchase a new car for the JCW Class.